wix-incubator/wix-embedded-mysql/platform-tests/README.md

 **Vagrant**

 It's always possible to fallback to pure vagrant commands as machines are simple vagrant boxes with chef-solo provisioner.
+But keep in mind that 'sushi' does some additional work - syncs sources, works-around vagrant issues (like sync folder metadata clean-up between runs etc.).

 Just make sure you synced sources via './sushi.py sync' before running vagrant machines located in 'machines/' folder.

 # IMPROVEMENTS
  - make market cookbook fetch dynamic - via script and not in repo - easier to keep them up-to-date;
- - maybe cache mysql versions to local disk and use shared folders?
-For *nix it's ok unless probs with permissions, but for win it's somewhat harder and makes solution more fragile although faster;
- - maybe destroy vm before every run?
-Will be more stable, but way slower.